Bucknot/wolt-groceries/README.md

 ## Results

-The results are both printed to the console and saved as a docx file.
+The results are both printed to the console and saved as a html file.
-The docx file contains links to all of the venues and the items found in them.
+The html file contains links to all of the venues and the items found in them.

 ## How to Run the Script